 What is Virtual Net Energy Billing?

 Virtual Net Energy Billing (NEB) gives commercial businesses in the state of Maine the ability to become a “virtual off-taker” of a local solar farm.
 By doing so, the end user receives either a direct kwh reduction on their invoice or a per kwh monetary credit equal to 75% of the transmission and distribution costs plus 100% of the supply costs for their rate class.
-The solar farm is inter-connected with the regional electricity grid (CMP or Emera), and each month that electricity is delivered to the grid, credits are allocated to each off taker.
-Businesses do not need to expend any capital or use rooftop/land space in order to participate.
+The solar farm is inter-connected with the regional electricity grid (CMP or Emera), and each month that electricity is delivered to the grid, credits are allocated to each off-taker.
+Businesses do not need to expend any capital or use rooftop/land space for solar panels in order to participate in NEB programs.

 The benefits of becoming a virtual NEB off-taker in Maine are two-fold.
 First and foremost, the monetary savings are significant, ranging from 10-20% annual reduction to utility spend.
 Second, most projects cannot be built without the participation of virtual off-takers, as they allow the solar developers to recoup their investment.
 This means a business receiving solar NEB credits can tout that they are directly influencing the growth and development of local solar power flowing to their local utility grid.
 These contracts work in conjunction with your competitive electricity contract, allowing for stacked benefits and easy integration.

 In order to receive credits, your business must be located within the same utility territory in which the solar project is situated.
-Credit off-takers receive 100% of the NEB credit on their utility bill, and reimburse between 80-90% back to the developer, ultimately saving between 10-20% on utility costs.
-To maximize savings, it is recommended that your competitive supply charges be consolidated onto one monthly invoice from your local utility, a process that FEL’s team is happy to assist with.
+Credit off-takers receive 100% of the NEB credit on their electricity bills, and reimburse between 80-90% back to the developer, ultimately saving between 10-20% on utility costs.
+To maximize savings, it is recommended that your competitive supply charges be consolidated into one monthly invoice from your local utility, a process that FEL’s team is happy to assist with.

-Project space is filling up quickly, so please contact an FEL agent today to learn more about your businesses eligibility to become a credit off taker from a local solar facility.
+Project space is filling up quickly, so please contact an FEL agent today to learn more about your business’s eligibility to become a credit off-taker from a local solar facility.

-About Freedom Energy Logistics: FEL is an energy management firm based in Auburn, N.H., that specializes in unique methods of electricity and natural gas supply purchasing.
+FEL is an energy management firm based in Auburn, N.H., that specializes in unique methods of electricity and natural gas supply purchasing.
 Founded in 2006, FEL serves the region’s largest manufacturers, municipalities and businesses.
-Pioneering the ‘Direct-to-Grid’ movement, many of Freedom’s customers source wholesale energy direct from the ISO NE Pool.
+Pioneering the ‘Direct-to-Grid’ movement, many of Freedom’s customer’s source wholesale energy direct from the ISO NE Pool.
 FEL is among the thought leaders for Community Choice Aggregation in New Hampshire.
-FEL is named twice to the Inc. 5000 list of fastest growing companies in America and to the list of Fastest-Growing Family Businesses in NH by Business New Hampshire Magazine.
+FEL is named twice to the Inc. 5000 list of fastest-growing companies in America and to the list of Fastest-Growing Family Businesses in NH by Business New Hampshire Magazine.
 Stay Work Play’s Coolest Company for Young Professionals.
 Led by father and son duo Gus and Bart Fromuth, they were awarded Business Excellence Awards from New Hampshire Business Review in 2019 and 2016.
-For more information visit www.felpower.com or call 603.625.2244.
+For more information, contact us today or call 603.625.2244.